Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Confirm your Ethernet cable is in the LAN (black) port, not the WAN (orange) port.

-• If you got a DHCP address in the other range (e.g. you’re on 192.168.1.x but the Mango is at 192.168.8.1), the cable is likely in the WAN port — Ethernet traffic is reaching your home/office router, not the Mango.
+• If you got a DHCP address in the other range (for example, you’re on 192.168.1.x but the Mango is at 192.168.8.1), the cable is likely in the WAN port.
+Ethernet traffic is reaching your home or office router, not the Mango.
 Move it to LAN.

 • If your interface is static, set it to 192.168.8.2/24 (stock) or 192.168.1.2/24 (pre-flashed) manually.

-• Last resort — recover via Step 6 (failsafe over serial) or Step 7 (u-boot_mod HTTP recovery via reset-button-hold ≥5s).
+• Last resort: recover via Step 6 (failsafe over serial) or Step 7 (u-boot_mod HTTP recovery via a reset-button hold of 5 seconds or longer).

 SSH connection refused on the Mango

 • Stock GL.iNet firmware enables SSH by default on LAN.
-If it was disabled, navigate to the admin UI at http://192.168.8.1, go to System → Advanced → SSH Access, and enable it.
+If it was disabled, open the admin UI at http://192.168.8.1, go to System > Advanced > SSH Access, and enable it.

 • The default root password on stock GL.iNet firmware is printed on the device label (usually goodlife).
 If the password was changed, reset via failsafe mode (Step 6).